umb-hub/BookStore/SRS.md

 #### Use Case: Show Book

-**ID**: **UC10**
+**ID**: **UC11**

 **Actors**:

-- Customer
+- User

 **Preconditions**:

-- 1 A book is selected to be displayed
+- None

 **Flow of events**:

-- 1 The system displays a page containing a maximum of 10 books.
-This page includes the following summary information for each book: title, author, publisher, price.
+- 1 The use case begins when the Customer select a book.
+- 2 The System displays book's information: ISBN, name, author, publisher and price.

-extension point: addbookincart
+extension point: buybook

 **Postcondition**: